rjtch/cdviz/cdviz-site/docs/src/cdviz-collector/transformers.md

 type = "passthrough"
 ```

-### `type = "vrl"`
+## `type = "vrl"`

+For more custom transformations, can be used to transform the body or headers,
+to split into multiple messages, to discard or to skip messages with a condition...

-[Vector Remap Language (VRL)](https://vector.dev/docs/reference/vrl/) is an expression-oriented language designed for transforming observability data (logs and metrics) in a safe and performant manner.
-It features a simple syntax and a rich set of built-in functions tailored specifically to observability use cases.
+[Vector Remap Language (VRL)](https://vector.dev/docs/reference/vrl/) is an expression-oriented language designed for transforming
+observability data (logs and metrics) in a safe and performant manner.
+It features a simple syntax and a rich set of built-in
- It is built for [Vector by Datadog](https://vector.dev/), A lightweight, ultra-fast tool for building observability pipelines.
+functions tailored specifically to observability use cases.
+It is built for transformation in [Vector by Datadog](https://vector.dev/),
+a lightweight, ultra-fast tool for building observability pipelines.

 The VRL transformer processes messages by:
 - If the template evaluates to `null`, pass through the original message unchanged (clearer meaning of skip)